Safeguarding and Child Protection Policy

 If there is immediate risk then a call must be made to Police.

-Further information can be found in KCSIE 2024 Part 5: Child-on-child sexual violence and sexual harassment
+Further information can be found in KCSIE 2025 Part 5: Child-on-child sexual violence and sexual harassment

 Exclusions

-When East Wichel Community Primary School and Nursery is considering excluding, (either by suspension or permanent exclusion), a vulnerable pupil and / or a pupil who is the subject of a Child Protection plan, is a Child Looked After or where there are safeguarding concerns East Wichel Community Primary School and Nursery will follow the local authority procedures.
+When East Wichel Primary School & Nursery is considering excluding, either fixed term or permanently, a vulnerable pupil and / or a pupil/student who is the subject of a child protection plan, is a child looked after or where there are safeguarding concerns East Wichel Primary School & Nursery will follow the local authority procedures.
 A contextual safeguarding risk assessment and safety plan will be considered prior to any exclusion.
-The document can be accessed on the Safeguarding page of the Swindon Hub for Education using the following link: Education Safeguarding Resources | Swindon Hub for Education

 Private Fostering Arrangements

-Where East Wichel Community Primary School and Nursery staff become aware that a pupil may be in a private fostering arrangement, they should raise this, in the first instance, with the DSL.
+Where East Wichel Primary School & Nursery staff become aware that a pupil may be in a private fostering arrangement, they should raise this, in the first instance, with the DSL.
 The DSL will notify the local authority of the circumstances to enable the local authority to discharge their duties.

 Private fostering occurs when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by someone who is not a parent, person with parental responsibility for them or a relative in their own home, for 28 days or more.